 But when overall performance and design matter as main requirements, then Native development is our recommendation.

-Flutter Web will make a big breakthrough in the way web-systems are developed today.
-And it could become a big challenger to default methods of web development.
-As for Flutter mobile development, I need to mention it's hot reload - so you can immediately see in the app any changes in the code.
+Flutter Web will make a big breakthrough in the way web systems are developed today.
+And it could become a big challenge to default methods of web development.
+As for Flutter mobile development, I need to mention its hot reload - so you can immediately see in the app any changes in the code.

 AI creates new business opportunities in many industries.
 It is well said that “pain can drive progress”, and in many manufacturing processes, AI has helped with data collection, analysis, and forecasts to make improvements in demand-driven production.
 There are many cases, for instance, the rise of IoT in consumer segments (like Amazon Echo and Google Home) and industrial IoT (AWS IoT Greengrass).